Implementing a Knowledge-Rich Curriculum

 The forgetting curve presents a challenge.
 Students forget most new information quickly without strategic reinforcement.
 This isn't laziness.
 It's neuroscience.

-A common misconception suggests knowledge-rich curricula stifle independent thought.
-The opposite is true.
-Knowledge is the raw material for metacognition.
-When students possess secure knowledge, they have mental architecture necessary to think about their own learning.
+Misconceptions claim knowledge-rich curricula stop independent thought, but the reverse is true.
+Knowledge is the raw material for metacognition, (Willingham, 2009).
+Learners with secure knowledge possess the mental architecture to think about their own learning (Bjork, 1994; Dunlosky, 2013).

-Teachers foster this by explicitly teaching how memory works.
+Teachers develop this by explicitly teaching how memory works.
 Show students strategies like retrieval practice for effective study.
 Knowledge organisers become tools for self-quizzing.
-By giving students a clear map of what they need to know, we empower them to take ownership of learning, identify gaps in understanding, and become more effective independent learners.
+By giving students a clear map of what they need to know, we enable them to take ownership of learning, identify gaps in understanding, and become more effective independent learners.

 Rosenshine's Principles of Instruction align perfectly with knowledge-rich teaching.
 Review previous learning daily.
 Present new material in small steps.
 Ask questions and check for understanding.
 Provide models and worked examples.
 Guide practice extensively before independent work.